Void-Individual/alx-higher_level_programming/0x0B-python-input_output/README.md

 - 10-student.py: Write a class Student that defines a student by: (based on 9-student.py)
 - 11-student.py: Write a class Student that defines a student by: (based on 10-student.py)
 - 12-pascal_triangle.py: Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n
+- 100-append_after.py: Write a function that inserts a line of text to a file, after each line containing a specific string
+- 101-stats.py: